DynamicDev3000/growthplans/README.md

 ![Screen Shot 2022-02-17 at 11 26 58 PM](https://user-images.githubusercontent.com/88695862/154617750-fdc599d0-5536-4d16-9918-bf819e53e2db.png)

-Finally, the Celebrate will show the user a strolling component displaying all the goals the user has completed, along with a hype man and music.
+Finally, the Celebrate button will show the user a strolling component displaying all the goals the user has completed, along with a hype dancing Groot and Celebrate music.
 ![Screen Shot 2022-02-17 at 11 27 22 PM](https://user-images.githubusercontent.com/88695862/154617778-131395d4-646f-4dc2-99f6-5eeac0d7847f.png)